dataandsignal/libhe/README.md

 This is a compact wrapper over [mongoose](https://github.com/cesanta/mongoose) that enables to create simple and robust HTTP(s) endpoints easily.
 Basic GET and POST handler examples can be found in /examples folder.

+## URL matching

+URL of registered handler and request URL get truncated from first and last '/' (if any) before comparison.
+The rest of the string must match exactly.

+"/" will match "//", "/", ""

+"api" will match "/api/", "/api", "api/"

 ## GET handler example